 Jeff Sutherland suggests my new Easel team under the Scrum Master started to accelerate and be very productive, I, as the owner, had trouble building the right backlog to keep the team busy.

-There is an internal problem for some teams.
+Jeff Sutherland suggests there is an internal problem for some…

 Jeff Sutherland suggests you want dynamic tension.